YehiaFarghaly/Clean-Code/README.md

 * make sure that the comment describes the code it appears near.
 Don’t offer systemwide information in the context of a local comment
 ## Chapter 5 Formatting :eyes:
+* If you are working on a team, then the team should agree to a single set of formatting rules and all members should comply
+* Each line represents an expression or a clause, and each group of lines represents a complete thought.
+Those thoughts should be separated from each other with blank lines.
+* Detail should increase as we move downward, until at the end we find the lowest level functions and details in the source file.
+* Instance variables should exist at the top of the class by conventions.
+* If one function calls another, they should be vertically close, and the caller should be above the callee.
+* Certain bits of code want
+to be near other bits.
+They have a certain conceptual affinity.
+The stronger that affinity, the less vertical
+* Programmers clearly prefer short lines, so your line should be from 80 to 120 char.
+* We indent the lines of source code in proportion to their position in the hiearchy.
+Statements at the level of the file, such as most class declarations, are not indented at all.
+Methods within a class are indented one level to the right of the class.
+Implementations of those methods are implemented one level to the right of the method declaration and etc..